Lodhi Garden Quilt Using Solid Fabric

 The Lotus flower holds great meaning in India.
 It's meaning is one of purity and divine.
 This is why you will see the Lotus flower incorporated into the decor at the airport, into temples and everyday life.
 I wanted to create a quilt pattern which showed the beauty of this flower, but also honored the Indian culture as well as reminded me of my time in Delhi.

 Every time I write a pattern I make the first quilt as a kind of proof of concept.
 I don't use a pattern.
 I just scribble notes, measurements and pictures on a notepad.
 Then, I make one test block to make sure all my measurements are correct.
-This quilt was my first test quilt of Lodhi Garden
+This quilt was my first test quilt of the Lodhi Garden modern quilt pattern.

 My starting bundle